dadoonet/fscrawler/README.md

 }
 ```

+It also applies to directory names.
+So if you want to ignore `.ignore` dir, just add `.ignore` as an excluded name.

 ### Update rate

 By default, `update_rate` is set to `15m`.
 You can modify this value using any compatible